The Pros and Cons of a Remote Workforce

 6. Fewer meetings

 Employees who work remotely have fewer unnecessary meetings.
-According to Doodle’s State of Meetings report⁵, poorly organized meetings cost U.S. companies close to $400 billion a year in lost time and productivity.
+According to Doodle’s State of Meetings report, poorly organized meetings cost U.S. companies nearly $400 billion annually in lost time and productivity.

 7. Increased productivity